 What grows well in a 20” high raised bed:

 Artichokes, asparagus, eggplant, okra, parsnips, peppers, sweet potatoes, tomatoes, watermelon, winter squash, pineapple sage (plus everything in the 6” and 12” lists)

 When growing vegetables and herbs, consider planting young plants from Bonnie Plants® instead of seeds.
 These vigorous plants are already well on their way to maturity, so you'll automatically be closer to harvest time!

 Caring for Your Raised Bed Garden

-A month after planting, be sure to give your vegetables, herb, and flowers the nutrition they need by feeding them with Miracle-Gro® Raised Bed Plant Food, following label directions.
-When used in combination with Miracle-Gro® Raised Bed Soil, you see even more bountiful results (vs. unfed plants).
+A month after planting, be sure to give your vegetables, herb, and flowers the nutrition they need by feeding them with Miracle-Gro® Shake 'N Feed® All Purpose Plant Food 12-4-8, following label directions.
+When used in combination with Miracle-Gro® Bed Soil, you see even more bountiful results (vs. unfed plants).

 The soil in your raised beds will break down over time; however, you don’t need to replace all of the soil in your raised bed garden to have beautiful, vibrant, or bountiful plants.
-Before planting the following growing season, add Miracle-Gro® Refresh™ Soil Revitalizer to your old soil, following package directions.
-It is specially formulated with ingredients to help restore soil structure, renew water retention, and replenish essential nutrients.
+Before planting the following growing season, add Miracle-Gro® Garden Soil All Purpose 0.09 - 0.05 - 0.07 to your old soil, following package directions.